Bajirao Mastani: Historical inaccuracies

 The film was adapted from the novel Rau, whose accuracy has long been questioned.
 Bhansali consulted historian Ninad Bedekar, who is regarded as an authority on the Peshwas.
 According to an article published by Quartz, the "love story" of Bajirao and Mastani is "almost entirely fictional", writing that even the most reliable sources do not give details about the nature of their relationship.
-There has been controversy over Mastani's true lineage; two accounts of Mastani exist – one which says she was a courtesan and Bajirao's mistress or concubine, and another that is depicted in the film.
+There has been controversy over Mastani's true lineage; two accounts of Mastani exist – one which says she was a tawaif and Bajirao's mistress or concubine, and another that is depicted in the film.

 According to historian Saili Palande-Datar, very little is known about the women of that era due to the orthodoxy; women were not given many privileges and rights, and most of the sources from that period are accounts of political battles, revenues and socio-economic records.
 Palande-Datar also said that there is no evidence of the way Bajirao and Mastani's political marriage became part of folklore and was later transformed into a symbolic representation of great romance.
 Historian Prachi Deshpande notes in her book Creative Pasts: Historical Memory and Identity in Western India, 1700–1960, that the public fascination started after their romanticisation began in the 1890s, more than 150 years after they had died, after Marathi playwrights began writing a series of nationalistic plays based on the historical figures.
 The first such play that portrayed them as a star crossed couple was Bajirao-Mastani (1892) by N B Kanitkar.
 Quartz also said the play portrayed them as star crossed lovers and others playwrights followed Kantikar, making it as familiar to Marathi audiences as that of other epic romances.
 By the 1930s, a number of historical novels that also added to the "myth-making" were written, fascinating another generation.
 The film gives a more of a personal account of Bajirao's life, which is hard to prove since it has not been covered much by the historians.
 Bhansali has said it was his interpretation of how Bajirao was in his home and in personal life, and there was no way to know that.